BabylonJS/Babylon.js/packages/public/@babylonjs/gui/readme.md

 # How to use

-Afterwards it can be imported to the your project using:
+Afterwards it can be imported to your project using:

 ```
 import { AdvancedDynamicTexture } from '@babylonjs/gui/2D';